numpy/numpy/doc/source/reference/c-api/types-and-structures.rst

             void *from, void *to, npy_intp n, void *fromarr, void *toarr)

-        An array of function pointers to cast from the current type to all of the other builtin types.
+        An array of function pointers to cast from the current type to most of the other builtin types.
+The types :c:type:`NPY_DATETIME`, :c:type:`NPY_TIMEDELTA`, and :c:type:`HALF`
+        go into the castdict even though they are built-in.
 Each function casts a contiguous, aligned, and notswapped buffer pointed at by *from* to a contiguous, aligned, and notswapped buffer pointed at by *to* The number of items to cast is given by *n*, and the arguments *fromarr* and *toarr* are interpreted as